MeatMystery/ghetto_guesser/README.txt

-GhettoGuessr - Chase Varvayanis 2024
+GhettoGuessr - Chase Varvayanis December 2024
+A game about guessing the price of Craigslist listings, like Price Is Right.
 ------------------------------------------------------------------------------------------------------------

 HOW TO LAUNCH GAME: